- Dazzling… Dazzling Cafe

-The dam is a dead end, but it does give a splendid view of the whole reservoir.
+The Lau Shui Heung Reservoir dam is also called the sky mirror of Fanling.
+You can go down to see the calm water, but it’s a dead end.
+Although it does give a splendid view of the whole reservoir.
 The terrain is relatively flat and when the water is still, it forms a perfect mirror surface.

-Once you’ve taken enough photos, head back up to the path that continues past the public bathroom.
+Once you’ve taken enough photos of the mirror of the sky Fanling, head back up to the path that continues past the public bathroom.

-The trail transitions from concrete to a paved small path, taking you past the BBQ site and then to a junction.
+The paved road leads to the start of the Lau Shui Heung Country Trail and transitions onto a paved small path, taking you past the BBQ site and then to a junction.

 From the dam you could see a line of trees, take the little bridge to cross the stream and the path will lead you there.